 For the council the provision of the winter maintenance service is an all year round operation.
-During the summer months we review the Winter Maintenance Operational Plan (pdf 769KB) and make any necessary changes and improvements.
+During the summer months we review the Winter Maintenance Operational Plan (PDF 996KB) and make any necessary changes and improvements.
 We liaise with all other Scottish authorities, Transport Scotland, emergency services, external agencies as well as the UK Highways Agency and Department for Transport to make sure we continually improve our service and adopt best practice.
-We also work together with our neighbouring authorities and BEAR Scotland, the Trunk Roads Operating Company.
+We also work together with our neighbouring authorities and Amey, the trunk roads operating company.

 Before the start of the winter period, our Fleet Services team are busy carrying out maintenance and calibration of equipment to ensure all our plant is ready for the winter weather.
 We also continue to receive salt deliveries in order to build up our salt stock levels to a sufficient level prior to the winter months.

 During the winter months we have a number of team members receiving and processing information from various sources round the clock allowing us to react accordingly.

 To ensure that we have the best possible information we commission specialist weather forecasting services.
 In addition, we have a series of ice detection sites throughout the road network linked by computer.
 This provides us with real time information on road conditions.
 These information streams, combined with local knowledge and expertise allows us to decide on the most appropriate treatment patterns required across our extensive network.